SecurdenDevOps/terraform-provider-securden/docs/index.md

 }
 ```

-To retrieve the password of a specific account:
+To access the password of a specific account:

 ```hcl
 output "password" {